Suro of Geumgwan Gaya: Legend

-According to the founding legend of Geumgwan Gaya, which was recorded in the 13th century texts of the chronicle Garakguk-gi and was cited in Samguk Yusa, when the people who were commanded by heaven performed ancestral rites, danced and sang, a gold bowl wrapped in red cloth came down from heaven.
+According to the founding legend of Geumgwan Gaya, which was recorded in the 13th century texts of the chronicle Garakguk-gi and was cited in Samguk yusa, when the 9 Khans (9干) and their people who were commanded by heaven performed ancestral rites, danced and sang, a gold bowl wrapped in red cloth came down from heaven.
 There were six eggs in them, and 12 days later six princes were born from the eggs.
 Suro was the firstborn among them and led the others in setting up six states while asserting the leadership of the Gaya confederacy.

 Also according to legend, King Suro's wife, Heo Hwang-ok or Suriratna was a princess from a distant country called Ayuta 아유타, 阿踰, also implied to be in Southern India.

 The legend as a whole is seen as indicative of the early view of kings as descended from heaven.
-Notably, a number of Korean Kingdoms besides the Gaya, made foundation legends with ties to chickens and eggs.
-Jumong, the founding King of Goguryeo, is said to have been born from an egg laid by Lady Yuhwa; Park Hyeokgeose, the first King of Silla (or Saro-guk) is said to have hatched from an egg discovered in a well; and Kim Al-ji, the progenitor of the Kim dynasty of Silla, is said to have been discovered in Gyerim Forest by Hogong in a golden box, where a rooster was crowing.
+Notably, a number of Korean Kingdoms besides Gaya, made foundation legends with ties to chickens and eggs.
+Jumong, the founding King of Goguryeo, is said to have been born from an egg laid by Lady Yuhwa; Park Hyeokgeose, the first King of Silla (or Saro-guk) is said to have hatched from an egg discovered in a well; and Kim Al-chi, the progenitor of the Kim dynasty of Silla, is said to have been discovered in Gyerim Forest by Hogong in a golden box, where a rooster was crowing.
 Aspects of the legend have been mined for information about the customs of Gaya, of which little is known.